ClaimDB: A Fact Verification Benchmark over Large Structured Data: Benchmark

 Second, we generate \textit{subjective} claims which express opinions or value judgments that cannot be objectively verified.
 Finally, we generate \textit{counterfactual} claims.
 These describe imagined or ``what if'' scenarios that are unanswerable with certainty.

-For NEI claim generation, we found that zero-shot prompting with reasoning works best.
-Any form of in-context learning consistently hurt generation quality: \texttt{gpt-5} is already capable of producing these claims reliably, and few-shot prompting mainly ends up constraining its imagination.
+For NEI claim generation, we found that zero-shot prompting with medium reasoning works best.
+There is a large spectrum of possible and appropriate NEI claims, as they are largely unconstrained by the concepts of the data.
+As a result, any form of in-context learning biases the model toward specific patterns, limiting generation diversity overall.
+In contrast, \texttt{gpt-5} naturally generates a diverse set of NEI claims in the zero-shot setting.

-Finally, we end up with roughly 14k, 19k, and 28k entailed, contradicted, and NEI claims, respectively (Figure~\ref{fig:workflow_claimdb}).
+All in all, we end up with roughly 14k, 19k, and 28k entailed, contradicted, and NEI claims, respectively (Table~\ref{tab:benchmark_stats}).
 The discrepancy in counts arises because contradicted claims are not constrained by the answer itself (they can oppose it arbitrarily), while NEI claims are not constrained by either the answer or even the concepts present in the Q/A pair or the database (we address this in Section~\ref{sec:embeddings}).